Will AI Replace...

 -

-Technical documentation and specification writing
+Technical documentation and reports

 medium